MatAtBread/nodent/README.md

 	}
 [_TRY-IT_](http://nodent.mailed.me.uk/#async%20function%20sleep%28t%29%20{%0A%20%20%20%20setTimeout%28function%28%29{%0A%20%20%20%20%20%20%20%20%2F%2F%20NB%3A%20%22return%20async%22%20and%20%22throw%20async%22%20are%20NOT%20ES7%20standard%20syntax%0A%20%20%20%20%20%20%20%20async%20return%20undefined%20%3B%0A%20%20%20%20}%2Ct%29%20%3B%0A})

 Similarly, `async throw <expression>` causes the inner callback to make the container async function throw and exception.
 The `async return` and `async throw` statements are NOT ES7 standards (see [https://github.com/tc39/ecmascript-asyncawait/issues/38](https://github.com/tc39/ecmascript-asyncawait/issues/38)).
-If you want your code to remain compatible with standard ES7 implementations when the arrive, use the second form above, which is what nodent would generate and is therefore ES5 compatible.
+If you want your code to remain compatible with standard ES7 implementations when the arrive, use the second form above, which is what nodent would generate and is therefore ES5/6/7 compatible.

-If, and only if, your async function contains an `async return` or `async throw`, the async function will _not_ implicitly return at the end of the function.
-This is intentional, without this behaviour, it would be impossible to delegate the async return to the callback as the main function would 'return' as well at the end.

-	var cache = {} ;
-	async function getFile(f) {
-		if (cache[f])
-			return cache[f] ;

-		fs.readFile(f,function(err,data){
-			if (err)
-				async throw err ;
-			cache[f] = data ;
-			async return data ;
-		}) ;

-		// Use of 'async throw/return' stops the
-		// function also return 'undefined'
-		// here, when it gets to the end
-	}

 Missing out await
 -----------------
-Forgetting to put `await` in front of an async call is easy.
-And usually not what you want - you'll get a reference to a Promise.
+Forgetting to put `await` in front of an async call is easy, and usually not what you want - you'll get a Thenable (or Promise).
 This can be useful though, when you need a reference to an async function:

 	var fn ;
 	if (x)